Linkurious/documentation-resources/Ogma/Ogma-AWS.md

 2. Please log in using username: "ogma" and password: "******".
 ```

-These commands temporarily port-forwards from `localhost:8080` to `your-pod:8080`, meaning you can view the Ogma user-interface at <http://localhost:8080/ogma/latest/> while that command runs.
+These commands temporarily port-forwards from `localhost:8080` to `your-pod:8080`, meaning you can view the Ogma user-interface at <http://localhost:8080/ogma/latest/> while these commands run.

 ## Getting support